Brianfit/xkcd-card-ha/README.md

 And at midnight, since the date changes, the url of the image changes.
 And voila!
 A fresh giggle.

-> [!NOTE]
-> Mouseover the comic to see the alt-text below the image

 ## Credits

 xkcd is created by Randall Munroe, and like this HACS Card the comic carries a Creative Commons BY NC license - meaning you are free to share provided attribution is made and the work is not used for commercial purposes.